Archive | Synchronicity

 My subsequent stay in Assisi and excursion to Mount La Verna in Tuscany – where Francis became the first saint to receive the crucifixion stigmata of Christ – proved magical, with unforgettable spiritual experiences.

 As I entered the Porziuncola at Assisi, I experienced a palpable aura of love and was overcome with emotion, cried deeply and intensely and lost track of time.
 Ever since then, a memory of that exquisitely simple little chapel and its aura of supernal Love has remained enshrined in my heart.
-Although I have never since returned that holy Assisi place, which Saint Francis named and loved, my cherished memory of the Porziuncola was recently revived following a surprising and synchronistic ‘holy encounter’ in San Francisco.
+Although I have never since returned that holy Assisi place, which Saint Francis named and loved, my cherished memory of the Porziuncola was revived following a surprising and synchronistic ‘holy encounter’ in San Francisco, almost twenty years later.
 Here’s what happened.

-Since retirement many years ago, it has been my practice to walk almost daily along San Francisco Bay.
-Most often I walk to the Bay following pedestrian paths beside the Fort Mason Great Meadow, which is part of the Golden Gate National Recreation Area (GGNRA), our nation’s newest National Park.
+After retirement many years ago, it became my practice to walk almost daily along San Francisco Bay.
+Most often I walked to the Bay following pedestrian paths beside the Fort Mason Great Meadow, which is part of the Golden Gate National Recreation Area (GGNRA), our nation’s newest National Park.

 Inspired by the love I perceived and felt there, I continued walking through the meadow and toward the Bay.
 After hiking out to the end of San Francisco Municipal Pier, I began returning home.
 Soon, I noticed an unopened bottle of spring water apparently dropped by a cyclist.
 I picked up the water bottle, determined to give it to someone at the children’s festival in the Great Meadow.